Updated: April 9

 Us this Drive Up Wi-Fi Map to find public wi-fi hotspots in Illinois.

-EXPECTATIONS FOR TEACHING AND LEARNING DURING REMOTE LEARNING DAYS
+EXPECTATIONS FOR TEACHING AND LEARNING DURING REMOTE AND HYBRID LEARNING DAYS

 The expectations below are intended to provide structure to a new and unanticipated circumstance.
 The goal of Remote Learning is to maintain a level of consistency and support for students over an extended period when student attendance on campus is not an option.

 We ask that all stakeholders be flexible during this difficult process.
 We expect teachers to be flexible around student challenges, technical difficulties, deadlines, and grading.
 We ask that students be flexible regarding technical difficulties and teacher response times.
 Parents, we greatly appreciate your patience and partnership with Arlyn staff as we work together to figure out how to best move learning forward.

 With everyone working together, we can make the best of a very unique situation for the good of the students and their learning.

 STUDENT EXPECTATIONS WHEN ENGAGED IN REMOTE LEARNING

 - Students are expected to maintain appropriate communication during remote learning days, and at all times.
 Communication is logged.

 - Students must check their Arlyn email account each morning by 7:55 a.m. and review assigned work and make a plan for the day.
 Logins are monitored automatically.

 - Check in with your homeroom teachers’s Homeroom page on Google Docs.